m-kaminski/pitch_processor/README.md

 Program accepts following commandline options:
 -mt[=N] : multi-threaded execution.
-If =N given, specific number of threads -st : single-threaded execution (default) -aio[=bufsz,inflight] : use Linux AIO for input.
+If =N given, specific number of threads -a : force distinct thread affinity for working threads (only with -mt) -st : single-threaded execution (default) -aio[=bufsz,inflight] : use Linux AIO for input.
 Can select buffer size
                         (kB) and maximum number of requests in flight (this